trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

   }
 ```

 That is, each instance of `EditOps` works with a particular monad `F`, and will produce instances of that monad for our `get` and `set` operations.
-We can provide whatever operations we want to be available to programs, and only those, in the EditOps.
+We can provide whatever operations we want to be available to programs, and only those, in the `EditOps`.
 They don't have to be produced by functions, we can also have just plain values etc.

 ### Implementing EditOps